MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Mexico/electronic-invoicing.md

   - "es-mx"
 ---
 # Electronic Invoicing
-Mexican companies must be able to send invoices electronically as Comprobante Fiscal Digital por Internet \(CFDI\) files. [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] supports CFDI so that you can export sales and service invoices and credit memos as electronic documents that have the required digital signature.
+Mexican companies must be able to send invoices electronically as Comprobante Fiscal Digital por Internet \(CFDI\) files.
+FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> --> --> --> --> --> --> supports CFDI so that you can export sales and service invoices and credit memos as electronic documents that have the required digital signature.

  The CFDI file is an XML file that contains: